Student Groupsand Supports

-The University of Oregon’s American Sign Language (ASL) program has the best teachers you could ask for.
-American Sign Language has been accepted by a select few universities nationwide as a second language.
+The University of Oregon’s American Sign Language (ASL) has been accepted by select universities nationwide.
 The University of Oregon deemed American Sign Language as a second language in 2006.
-If you are interested in learning this Second language, learn more about the program, or attend any of our up coming events.

 AccessABILITY Student Union is a cross-disability group of students at UO.
 Its mission involves education, advocacy, and support.
 Specifically, the AccessABILITY Student Union attempts to educate the campus community about disabilities and disability culture, advocate for increased awareness and accessibility within physical and social environments on campus, and provide a supportive space for students with disabilities and their allies.
 Please feel free to contact the AccessABILITY Student Union (email@example.com) if you have questions or would like to be placed on the email list.

 Access Shuttle is a scheduled, shared ride service provided at no cost to students, faculty, staff, and visitors with permanent or temporary conditions that limit mobility.

 Accessible Education Center (AEC) (formerly Disability Services) is part of the Undergraduate Studies Division of Academic Affairs.
 Our new name, effective Fall 2011, better reflects the broad scope of attention and support to individual students and the emphasis on systemic change to increase accessibility and inclusivity across campus.
 We are located in 164 Oregon Hall and welcome appointments from students, as well as inquiries from parents, and consultations with faculty/staff.

 Adaptive Technology Center at the University of Oregon works with students who need to use assistive technologies, such as screen readers (text to speech), and voice recognition programs (speech to text), making accessible PDF syllabi, strategies for accessible web design, creating universal text handouts from PowerPoint.